 Discussions with Grade 6/7 teachers suggest that most students will complete homework if constantly reminded by their teachers and if given opportunities within class time to complete work.
 If not given reminders, or in-class time to complete, up to 1/4 of the students struggle with homework completion-which is essential to success in high school.
-Qualitative Target:

 Our target is to begin talking with students, as they move into Grade 7, about the expectations of high school and how homework completion is a definitive marker to high school success.
-This discussion should include parents (support network from our parent community is outstanding) Qualitative Actual:
+This discussion should include parents (support network from our parent community is outstanding)

-- 2013/2014 Discussions with teachers/students suggest that homework completion is a daily topic in Grade 7 classrooms.
-Many students do require some or many reminders about completion deadlines and daily homework completion.
-Most students do complete their homework consistently (with some assistance).
-Discussions do occur about the differences between elementary and high school (more teachers and fewer reminders).
 Connections:

-Connections to Family of School's School Plans and/or District Achievement Plan: The School Planning Council met as a leadership team throughout the year and this was followed up with FOS meetings where the development of the school plan was a consistent agenda item.
+Connections to Family of School's School Plans and/or District Achievement Plan:

+The School Planning Council met as a leadership team throughout the year and this was followed up with FOS meetings where the development of the school plan was a consistent agenda item.
 Attention to the District Achievement Plan was also acknowledged both at the SPC and FOS level.

-Goal # 1: To improve proficiency in understanding and answering math word problems (math literacy) Our Numeracy goal is tied closely to the School District's Achievement Plan Goal #2 (To improve students' achievement in Numeracy) and goes further into the investigation of the literacy/numeracy link (math literacy).
+Goal # 1: To improve proficiency in understanding and answering math word problems (math literacy)

+Our Numeracy goal is tied closely to the School District's Achievement Plan Goal #2 (To improve students' achievement in Numeracy) and goes further into the investigation of the literacy/numeracy link (math literacy).
 This goal was created in recognition of the fact that students today are required to demonstrate mastery both in computation and comprehension.
-As a result, this goal is also tied to the first goal under the District Achievement Plan (To improve students' achievement in literacy) Goal # 2 : To strengthen the process of Grade 7 student transition to Grade 8 This goal was a focus of many FOS meetings this year and was seen as an essential goal for all "feeder" schools to embed in their school plan.
+As a result, this goal is also tied to the first goal under the District Achievement Plan (To improve students' achievement in literacy)

+Goal # 2 : To strengthen the process of Grade 7 student transition to Grade 8

+This goal was a focus of many FOS meetings this year and was seen as an essential goal for all "feeder" schools to embed in their school plan.
 Development of this goal also resulted in a uniform Grade 7 and Grade 8 survey to be given to students over the course of two years.
 The Grade 7 survey (anticipatory) and the Grade 8 survey (reflective) were developed to determine the academic and social concerns of our transitioning students.
-Needless to say, this ties in very nicely with the District Achievement Plan's third goal (To improve graduation and six-year completion rates). -The District Plan highlights the importance of aboriginal awareness and aboriginal achievement; As a school with a very small aboriginal population, we are very interested in creating an awareness of both aboriginal peoples and their achievements.
+Needless to say, this ties in very nicely with the District Achievement Plan's third goal (To improve graduation and six-year completion rates).

+-The District Plan highlights the importance of aboriginal awareness and aboriginal achievement; As a school with a very small aboriginal population, we are very interested in creating an awareness of both aboriginal peoples and their achievements.
 Our goal at Carisbrooke is to create awareness of the diversity of cultures - aboriginal and otherwise.

-Consultation Process of Carisbrooke Elementary School Planning Council: - \boxtimes School administrators, staff, parents and students have been actively involved in the development of the School Plan. - \boxtimes A summary of the approved Carisbrooke School Plan will be posted on the school web site by October 31, 2014.
+Consultation Process of Carisbrooke School Planning Council:

+- Χ School administrators, staff, parents and students have been actively involved in the development of the School Plan. - Χ A summary of the approved Carisbrooke School Plan will be posted on the school web site by October 31, 2015.

 School Planning Council Approval of Proposed School Plan:

-Date: April 28/14
+Date: May 14/15

-Name
+Name Signature

 Chairperson (Principal) Wayne Mitchell

-Wayne Mitchell

-N/A Original Document signed
+Teacher N/A

-Lucy Cayuela by SPC Members
+Parent Lucy Cayuela Original Document Signed by

-Lea Anne Sexton
+Parent Lea Anne Sexton SPC Members

-Melanie Zimmerman
+Parent Melanie Zimmerman

-Signature
+Student

+(Gr 10, 11, 12 schools only) N/A

 Board Approval of School Plan: